gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 ### The Pattern to Print a String in Go
 ##### Notes for slide 6
-Printing a string on the computers terminal window as output requires the use of one of two functions.
+Printing a string on the computer's terminal window as output requires the use of one of two functions.
 The two functions are called `Print` and `Println`.
 The functions are part of the `fmt` package, sort for format.
 Printing to the screen is a form of output.